AAShayon/Ans_cli/README.md

 When you ask the tool to "Create a React login form with validation":

-1. **Professor** creates a detailed plan covering component structure, validation logic, and best practices
+1. **Senior Developer** creates architecture with component structure, validation logic, and best practices
-2. **Student** implements the React component based on the plan
+2. **Implementation Team** builds the React component using specialized JavaScript models
-3. **Automated Testing** checks for syntax errors
+3. **Sprite MCP** runs automated tests to validate functionality
-4. **Mentor** evaluates the code quality, identifying potential improvements
+4. **Senior Developer** reviews the code quality and provides professional feedback
-5. **Professor** provides specific feedback on how to improve the implementation
-6. **Student** implements the suggested improvements
+5. **Implementation Team** implements all suggested improvements
-7. **Final Validation** confirms all improvements were successfully applied
+6. **Final Validation** confirms all improvements were successfully applied

-The result includes all phases of the workflow, giving you both expert guidance and a high-quality implementation.
+The result includes all phases of the professional development workflow, giving you both expert architecture and production-ready implementation.

+## Task Type Detection

+The tool automatically detects task types and selects appropriate models:

+- **Flutter/Dart**: Uses CodeLlama for UI components
+- **JavaScript/React**: Uses SmolLM2 for frontend development
+- **Python**: Uses CodeLlama for backend development
+- **Java**: Uses CodeLlama for enterprise applications
+- **PHP/Laravel**: Uses SmolLM2 for web development
+- **General**: Uses balanced models for mixed tasks

 ## Troubleshooting